Shobthebob/Shobthebob/README.md

 👋 Hello there!
 I'm Shoubhit, the guy who loves anything and everything about computer science.
 - 🎓 Currently pursuing a bachelor's degree in Computer Science.
 - 🌱 Constantly learning and growing in the field.
-- 🎮 Love gaming and plan to get into game developement soon.
+- 🎮 Love gaming and plan to get into game development soon.

 Here you will find all the projects that I have made for my current/previous resume(s).
 Feel free to look around and explore!